NASA-AMMOS/aerie/docs/users_guide/Raven_101_4_time_cursor.md

 <p align="center"><img src="./images/time_cursor_in_action.png" width="400" /></p>

-*<p align="center">**Image 18: Time cursor added in the application.** Note that in the left side of the application a drawer to Manage Time Cursor is opened.
+*<p align="center">**Figure 19: Time cursor added in the application.** Note that in the left side of the application a drawer to Manage Time Cursor is opened.
 'Other Options Section' will provide details.</p>*

 ### Other options